Symbolic Dynamics for the Geodesic Flow on Two-dimensional Hyperbolic Good Orbifolds: Preliminaries

-We take the upper half plane with the Riemannian metric given by the line element $ds^2 = y^{-2}(dx^2+dy^2)$ as a model for two-dimensional real hyperbolic space.
-The associated Riemannian metric will be denoted by $d_H$.
-We identify the group of orientation-preserving isometries with $\PSL(2,\R)$ via the left action One easily checks that the center of $\SL(2,\R)$ is $\{\pm\id\}$.
-Therefore $\PSL(2,\R)$ is the quotient group We denote an element of $\PSL(2,\R)$ by any of its representatives in $\SL(2,\R)$.
-The one-point compactification of the closure of $H$ in $\C$ will be denoted by $\overline H^g$, hence
+with the Riemannian metric given by the line element $ds^2 = y^{-2}(dx^2+dy^2)$ as model for the two-dimensional real hyperbolic space.
+The associated Riemannian metric will be denoted by $d_\h$.
+We identify the group of orientation-preserving Riemannian isometries with $\PSL_2(\R)$ via the well-known left action

-It is homeomorphic to the geodesic compactification of $H$.
-The action of $\PSL(2,\R)$ extends continuously to the boundary $\partial_g H = \R\cup \{\infty\}$ of $H$ in $\overline H^g$.
-The geodesics on $H$ are the semicircles centered on the real line and the vertical lines.
-All geodesics shall be oriented and parametrized by arc length.
-For each element $v$ of the unit tangent bundle $SH$ there exists a unique geodesic $\gamma_v$ on $H$ such that $\gamma'_v(0)=v$.
-We call $\gamma_v$ the \textit{geodesic determined by $v\in SH$}.
-The (unit speed) \textit{geodesic flow} on $H$ is the dynamical system